Opening the Trunks, Part 2 – APAs

 Cover art for issue 1 is uncredited.
 Cover art for issue 2-3 is by Dick Reiss.

 This was an APA published by Greg Costikyan in 1975.
-There may been more issues that just these two.
+There may been more issues than just these two.
 I kept these because I liked Greg’s articles, and they gave me some initial insight into NY fandom.

 I have no idea how I got them.
 Issue 2-3 (the double issue) was mailed to me, so I must have subscribed.
 I have a memory fragment that suggests I visited Greg’s apartment once as part of some game; he might have handed issue 1 to me then.